liberland/Constitution/Liberland-constitution.md

 * **§II.21.** The Annual Budget shall constitute the only source of financial provisions for the Public Administration.
   * **§II.21(1)** The Annual Budget shall be financed from the State Treasury maintained by the Department of Treasury.
   * **§II.21(2)** No provision of the Annual Budget shall provide for any spending which is not authorised by this Constitution.
-  * **§II.21(3)** All fees collected by the Public Administration and all pledged regular voluntary donations shall be transferred to the State Treasury and thereby included in the Annual Budget.
-  * **§II.21(4)** All fines and spontaneous voluntary donations shall be transferred to the State Reserve System.
-  * **§II.21(5)** The Annual Budget shall be calculated using realistic assumptions as to the anticipated revenue so that the anticipated revenue does not exceed the actual revenue.
+  * **§II.21(3)** The Annual Budget shall be calculated using realistic assumptions as to the anticipated revenue so that the anticipated revenue does not exceed the actual revenue.
-  * **§II.21(6)** The size of the Annual Budget shall not exceed the previous year’s actual revenue.
+  * **§II.21(4)** The size of the Annual Budget shall not exceed the previous year’s actual revenue.
-  * **§II.21(7)** Should the actual revenue exceed the anticipated revenue, the surplus shall be transferred to the State Reserve System.
-  * **§II.21(8)** Should the actual revenue fall short of the anticipated revenue, the deficit shall be covered from such funds as may be gathered in the State Reserve System.
-  * **§II.21(9)** Should the funds gathered in the State Reserve System not be able to cover the deficit, all Assembly Representatives who voted in favour of the Financial Bill shall cover the remaining difference with their own personal assets, divided equally.
+  * **§II.21(5)** Should the funds gathered in the State Treasury not be able to cover the deficit, all Assembly Representatives who voted in favour of the Financial Bill shall cover the remaining difference with their own personal assets, divided equally.
+* **§II.22.** All Bills which have been passed by the Assembly in accordance with the provisions of this Article shall be considered by the Council.
-  * **§II.21(10)** The State Reserve System shall be maintained by the Bureau of the Assembly.
+  * **§II.22(1)** The Council shall be composed of Individuals who hold shares of the Fund of the Free Republic of Liberland.
+  * **§II.22(2)** Should any Individual hold any public office whatsoever, he or she shall not have the right to participate in the business of the Council irrespective of any shareholding.
+  * **§II.22(3)** The position of the Councillor shall not be considered to be public office.
+  * **§II.22(4)** The Councillors shall not receive any remuneration for their service.
+* **§II.23.** The Council shall debate and vote on all Bills passed by the Assembly.
+  * **§II.23(1)** The Council shall regulate its own voting procedures.
+  * **§II.23(2)** The Council shall be in session in perpetuity and independently from the Assembly.
+  * **§II.23(3)** Should a Bill be rejected by the Council, it shall be discarded.
+  * **§II.23(4)** Should a Bill be approved by the Council, it shall proceed to the consideration by the Citizens.
+Supreme Court.
-* **§II.22.** All ordinary Bills, Treaty Bills and Financial Bills passed by the Assembly under this Constitution shall be subject to the right of general veto by the Citizens as expressed in a referendum.
+* **§II.24.** All ordinary Bills, Treaty Bills and Financial Bills passed by the Assembly and the Council shall be subject to the right of general veto by the Citizens as expressed in a referendum.
-  * **§II.22(1)** Such referendum shall be triggered by the request of 5% of the overall number of Citizens registered to vote at the time of the last General Election, and shall be submitted within sixty days after the Bill was declared constitutional by the Supreme Court.
+  * **§II.24(1)** Such referendum shall be triggered by the request of 5% of the overall number of Citizens registered to vote at the time of the last General Election, and shall be submitted within sixty days after the Bill was declared constitutional by the Supreme Court.
-  * **§II.22(2)** The Bill shall be deemed vetoed unless a simple majority of all Citizens taking part in the referendum vote “Aye”.
+  * **§II.24(2)** The Bill shall be deemed vetoed unless a simple majority of all Citizens taking part in the referendum vote “Aye”.
-* **§II.23.** All Constitutional Bills and Land Bills shall be subject to a mandatory referendum.
+* **§II.25.** All Constitutional Bills and Land Bills shall be subject to a mandatory referendum.
-  * **§II.23(1)** The mandatory referendum shall take place within sixty days after the Bill was declared constitutional by the Supreme Court.
+  * **§II.25(1)** The mandatory referendum shall take place within sixty days after the Bill was declared constitutional by the Supreme Court.
-  * **§II.23(2)** The Bill shall be deemed vetoed unless a majority of two-thirds of all Citizens taking part in the referendum vote “Aye”.
+  * **§II.25(2)** The Bill shall be deemed vetoed unless a majority of two-thirds of all Citizens taking part in the referendum vote “Aye”.
-* **§II.24.** Any Bill vetoed by the Citizens in the referendum shall be considered void.
+* **§II.26.** Any Bill vetoed by the Citizens in the referendum shall be considered void.
-  * **§II.24(1)** Should an ordinary Bill or a Treaty Bill be vetoed, neither it nor any substantially similar Bill shall be resubmitted to the Assembly for at least three years.
+  * **§II.26(1)** Should an ordinary Bill or a Treaty Bill be vetoed, neither it nor any substantially similar Bill shall be resubmitted to the Assembly for at least three years.
-  * **§II.24(2)** Should a Constitutional Bill or Land Bill be vetoed, neither it nor any substantially similar Bill shall be resubmitted to the Assembly for at least ten years.
+  * **§II.26(2)** Should a Constitutional Bill or Land Bill be vetoed, neither it nor any substantially similar Bill shall be resubmitted to the Assembly for at least ten years.
-  * **§II.24(3)** Should a Financial Bill be vetoed, the provisions of the Annual Budget adopted the previous year shall apply.
+  * **§II.26(3)** Should a Financial Bill be vetoed, the provisions of the Annual Budget adopted the previous year shall apply.
-* **§II.25.** A Bill shall become “Passed” upon passage by the Assembly in accordance with the provisions of this Article.
+* **§II.27.** A Bill shall become “Passed” upon passage by the Assembly and the Council in accordance with the provisions of this Article.
-* **§II.26.** A Bill shall become “Under Consideration” upon constitutional declaration by the Supreme Court of the Free Republic of Liberland according to the procedure laid down in Article IV.
+* **§II.28.** A Bill shall become “Under Consideration” upon constitutional declaration by the Supreme Court of the Free Republic of Liberland according to the procedure laid down in Article IV.
-* **§II.27.** A Bill shall become the law of the Free Republic of Liberland, and shall be known as “Act” once it has become “Under Consideration” in accordance with the procedure provided for in §II.26., and either sixty days have passed and no referendum has been called in accordance with §II.22., or on the day the Bill obtained the assent of the Citizens in referendum under §II.22. or §II.23.
+* **§II.29.** A Bill shall become the law of the Free Republic of Liberland, and shall be known as “Act” once it has become “Under Consideration” in accordance with the procedure provided for in §II.28., and either sixty days have passed and no referendum has been called in accordance with §II.24., or on the day the Bill obtained the assent of the Citizens in referendum under §II.24. or §II.25.

 ### Article III: The Executive Power